DenislavMihov/SoftUni/SoftUni Fundamentals/functions/README.md

 Create a function that calculates and returns the area of a rectangle by given width and height.
 Print the result on the console

+7. Rounding

+Write a program that rounds all the given numbers, separated by a single space, and prints the result as a list.
+Use round().